A Thailand Travel Guide

 The trip originally was just going to be Bangkok then Phuket since we only had about 8 days.
 After finding out about an unseasonable monsoon hitting Phuket, we decided to add Chiang Mai to the mix in the middle.
 I’m so glad we did because my most favorite day of the trip was in Chiang Mai.
 We ended up spending 2.5 days in Bangkok, just enough time, 3 days in Chiang Mai and only 3 days in Phuket.
 I would’ve for sure liked to have added 1-2 more days in Phuket but other than that it was the perfect way to break up the trip.

 The great thing about Thailand is everything is SO freaking cheap.
 Sure the flight over there is expensive and long, but once you get there you barely spend any money.
-So keep that in mind if you’re deciding on going and budget is a concern.
+Plus, luxury things like massages and fancy hotels are super affordable.
+So keep that in mind if you’re deciding on this trip and budget is a concern.
 PS you can see my long travel day tips right here if you’ve got an upcoming trip that’s going to be a doozy.

-Bangkok – Le Meridien – This hotel was amazing and located just 1 block from the popular night market.
+Le Meridien – This hotel was amazing and located just 1 block from the popular night market.
 The breakfast buffet was INCREDIBLE and I could’ve just eaten there for every meal, every day, for the rest of my life.
 Yes, it was that good.
 The rooms were spacious and it was pretty inexpensive, under $100 a night.
-Would stay there again in a heart beat!
+I would stay there again in a heartbeat!
 If we stayed a day longer, we would’ve laid out at their gorgeous pool for a more relaxing low key day.

 Keep scrolling for more photos and travel tips!